strauberly/tons-of-tacos-v1.3.1/DEV-JOURNAL.md

 ---

+-- 7 Apr 2025 --

+- Delete button sets context for a confirmation modal to be displayed on click.
+- Files for confirmation modal and its styling created in modal package.
+- Updated context in display-context and modal context.

+---

 -- 6 Apr 2025 --

 - Input fields for editing an orders customer name, phone and email in place.
 Mimics validation and styling found in our customer form.